The Storyboard

 Now count how many cycles you needed to complete in order to get 25 acceptable outcomes.
 You should find that it is about twice as many as before you “imposed” the Inspect-and-Correct QI policy.

 This illustrates the problem of an Inspection-and-Correction design for quality improvement.
-It does improve the quality of the output – but at a higher cost.
-We are treating the symptoms and ignoring the disease.
+It does improve the quality of the final output – but at a higher cost.

 How much quality improvement you get and how much it costs you is determined by the design of the underlying process – which has not changed.
-There is a Law of Diminishing returns here – and a risk.
+There is a Law of Diminishing returns here – and a big risk.

-The other negative consequence of the Inspection-and-Correction approach is that it increases both the average and the variation in lead time which also fuels the calls for more targets, more sticks, calls for more resources and pushes costs up even further.
+The other negative consequence of the Inspect-and-Correct approach is that it increases both the average and the variation in lead time which also fuels the calls for more targets, more sticks, calls for more resources and pushes costs up even further.

 The better strategy for improving quality is to design the root causes of errors out of the processes because then we will get improved quality and improved delivery and improved productivity and we will discover that we have improved safety as well.
+Win-win-win-win.

 And if you would like to see and hear Deming talking about the science of improvement there is a video of him speaking in 1984.
 He is at the bottom of the page.
 Click here.